-In reality, a check of the web sites of the Food and Drug Administration (FDA) and GlaxoSmithKline shows there was no new Ventolin inhaler recall in February 2018.
-We contacted the FDA for comment on the hoax, but had not heard back by press time.
+A check of the web sites of the Food and Drug Administration (FDA) and GlaxoSmithKline showed there was no new Ventolin inhaler recall in February 2018.

 On 18 February 2018, after this article was originally published, the company announced a recall of a different product, Ventolin Diskus, which is a dry powder inhaler used to relieve bronchospasm.
 That recall was limited to Canada.